JohnOlushola/bookstore/README.md

 # Book Store

 A simple book store web app.
 Built with HTML, CSS, and Vanilla JavaScript only.
-The

 ## Dependencies